Developer Guide

 Alternative 2: One sort command with the given attribute (for instance,

-to sort the roles in TechTrack by deadline first, then salary withsort
+sort d/ORDER $/ORDERto sort the roles in TechTrack by deadline first, then salary withsortas the command keyword)- Pros:

 - Only one command, which potentially is easier for the user to use.